venkat2055/cv-object-detection/README.md

 writes an image with bounding boxes and the filename of the known face image

-The script uses [face-recognition python library](https://pypi.org/project/face-recognition/)
+The script uses [face-recognition python library](https://pypi.org/project/face-recognition/) Known persons directory should have images with filname in the format {person_name}.{format}
 cmd to run
 ```console
 python face_detection.py --input-file-path <video-file-path> --known-persons-dir '<known-faces-dir> --output-dir <output-dir-path>